dcaba/slides/src/180612_transformingImagesAtScaleWithGo/4_properties.md

 * Time/Date formatting equivalent to the logs in Java
 * [Zap](https://github.com/uber-go/zap) could be used...
     * but not concerned about overhead, as...
-    * transforming images is quite resource-intensive
+    * fetching and transforming images are massive ops in comparison

 #